 Run by celebrity chef Lee Anne Wong, Koko Head Cafe is an ideal place to get brunch in Kaimuki, which has a few cool local, “hipster”-leaning shops that are worth exploring.

 The restaurant is open from 7 AM to 2:30 PM and they don’t take reservations.
-If there’s a wait, run across the street to Gecko’s to marvel at their insane archive of comic books and collectors items (they also have air conditioning when it’s hot).
+If there’s a wait, run across the street to Gecko’s to marvel at their insane archive of comic books and collector’s items.
+(They also have air conditioning when it’s extra hot outside.)

 Korean food lovers should be sure to get the Breakfast Bibimbap, which consists of bacon, Portuguese sausage, heritage ham, soy-mirin shitake mushrooms, on choy, sesame carrots, bean sprouts and sunnyside up eggs served over crispy garlic rice in a skillet.
 Either way, all of the skillets are popular.